Ficool

 "You…" Bastian cleared his throat.
 "You really want this job?"

 Bastian looked at the boy's clothes.
 The expensive blazer, the designer shoes.
 His mother clearly wasn't poor.
 But the boy's determination was real.
 He wasn't doing this for fame.
-He was doing it for her.
+He wasn't doing it for toys.

 Bastian felt a strange pang of jealousy.
 Who was this mother who raised a son to love her so much?